Dental Implants

 8. Individual’s health- Diabetes and any disorders affecting immune system can increase chances of inflammation or infection.

-9. Smoking- Can be a factor in some people
+9. Smoking- Can be a factor in some cases

 10. Use of a good laboratory who fabricates the abutments and crowns.